AMWA-TV/is-11/docs/Overview.md

 #### EDID

-There is `base` resource which holds Base EDID which is used by Input as basis for creating Effective EDID. `effective` resource holds Effective EDID presented to an upstream counterpart of this Input.
+There is `base` resource which holds Base EDID which may be used by Input as basis for creating Effective EDID. `effective` resource holds Effective EDID presented to an upstream counterpart of this Input.

 ### Outputs